scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    as an analysis and simulation tool for both teaching and research in signal processing and communications.
-Legacy tools such as MATLAB are well established (entrenched) in this discipline, but engineers need to be aware of alternatives, especially in the case of Python where there is such a vibrant community of developers and a seemingly well designed language.
+Legacy tools such as MATLAB are well established (entrenched) in this discipline, but engineers need to be aware of alternatives, especially in the case of Python where there is such a vibrant community of developers.
    In this paper case studies will also be used to describe domain specific code modules that are being developed to support both lecture and lab oriented courses going through the conversion from MATLAB to Python.
 These modules in particular augment ``scipy.signal`` in a very positive way and enable rapid prototyping of